Upcoming Events (multi-day events listed under 'Notices')

 St Mary the Virgin is the Parish Church of Huish Episcopi cum Langport.
-It stands at the end of Field Road having been established in the 1100's.
+It stands at the end of Field Road having been established before the 1100's.
+The earliest physical structure visible is the south porch entry door.
 It has several historic architectural features; many are known worldwide.
 The tower is 500 years old and it was represented on a 9p postage stamp in 1972.
 The entry door is a classic Norman or Romanesque design with a zigzag pattern.
-The feature that brings visitors to Huish Episcopi from around the world is the Sir Edward Burne-Jones stained glass window.
+The feature that brings visitors to Huish Episcopi from around the world is the Sir Edward Burne-Jones designed the stained glass window and it was made in the William Morris studio.
 This Victorian window depicts the Nativity of Jesus and demonstrates the art of one of the country's pre-eminent Pre-Raphaelite artists and exponent of the Arts and Crafts Movement.

-Communications for St. Mary's, The Angel and other local Church of England churches can be found through the website www.langport-somerset.btck.co.uk The Team Office at the Huish Rectory on 01458 251881 is where issues related to baptisms, marriages, funerals and the like can be discussed.
-Please call between 9.00 am – 1.00 pm Mondays to Fridays
+Communications for St. Mary's, The Angel and other local Church of England churches can be found through the website www.langport-somerset.btck.co.uk The Benefice Administration Office is at the Huish Rectory opposite St Mary’s.
+The telephone number is 01458 251881 issues related to baptisms, marriages, funerals and the like can be discussed.
+Please call between 9.00 am – 1.00 pm Mondays to Thursdays.

 Please use the 'Read more' links below to access further articles.